Delaveur/rsschool-cv/cv.md

 ## Brief Self-Introduction

-I am a content-manager in Vobus group.
+I am a content-manager/system programmer in Vobus group.
 I have started my career in 2011 with zero skills in html/css or programming.
 Since then i have learned a lot, especially how to work in different CMS, CRM, and web-servers and how to work with integrations to the web site.

 But since then i haven't get any essential skills in programming.
 I hope that studying at RS School will provide me with a strong foundation to start my journey as a programmer.
 And i will do everything that depends on me.